-The Northern Care Alliance was created by bringing together Salford Royal NHS Foundation Trust and The Pennine Acute Hospitals NHS Trust.
+The Northern Care Alliance NHS Foundation Trust was created by bringing together Salford Royal NHS Foundation Trust and The Pennine Acute Hospitals NHS Trust.
 It is comprised of four Care Organisations covering Salford, Oldham, Bury and Rochdale.

 Find out more >>

 Other NIHR involvement initiatives

-There are a number of other NIHR initiatives, supporting people to take part in research that may be of interest.
+Other NIHR initiatives supporting people to take part in research that may be of interest.

 Be Part of Research